friendica/red/doc/Groups-and-Privacy.md

 * [Home](help)

 Groups are merely collections of friends.
-But Friendika uses these to unlock some very powerful features.
+But Friendica uses these to unlock some very powerful features.

-To create a group, visit your Friendika "Contacts" page and select "Create a new group".
+To create a group, visit your Friendica "Contacts" page and select "Create a new group".
 Give the group a name.

 This brings you to a page where you can select the group members.